 The Commission is comprised of five members who currently do not sit on the Board.
 The Commission was established through changes to CFP Board’s Procedural Rules that were released for public comment in November 2021, and decides appeals filed after February 20, 2022.

-Gary Strickland, Esq. is a member of CFP Board’s Disciplinary and Ethics Commission and is a partner at Warner Angle Hallam Jackson & Formanek, P.L.C. in Phoenix, Arizona.
+Gary Strickland, Esq.
+(Chair) is a former member of CFP Board’s Disciplinary and Ethics Commission and is a partner at Radix Law in Scottsdale, Arizona.
 In addition to handling probate and civil litigation, he serves as a Maricopa County Superior Court Judge Pro Tem and acts as arbitrator and mediator in a variety of fields.
 Gary previously served as the Maricopa County Public Fiduciary, was a State of Arizona Administrative Law Judge on the Central Panel and was Deputy County Attorney in the Maricopa County Attorney’s Office/Civil Division.
 He received his Bachelor of Arts and Master of Arts degrees from Bob Jones University, a Master of Divinity degree from Covenant Theological Seminary in St. Louis, and his Doctor of Law degree from Washington University in St. Louis School of Law.
 He will serve a three-year term, ending December 31, 2024.

-Jeffrey Weekes, CFP® is a former member of the DEC and a current members of CFP Board’s Sanctions and Fitness Commission.
-He serves as a Vice President, Financial Advisor and Senior Portfolio Manager with Morgan Stanley in Stroudsburg, Pennsylvania.
+Jeffrey Weekes, CFP® is a former member of the DEC and a current member of CFP Board’s Sanctions and Fitness Commission.
+He serves as First Vice President, Financial Advisor and Portfolio Management Director with Morgan Stanley in Stroudsburg, Pennsylvania.
 Jeffrey provides comprehensive financial planning and investment advice to high-net-worth clients.
 In 2014, he served as a presenter on the CFP Board webinar “How to Determine if You’re in a Financial Planning Engagement.”
-Jeffrey currently serves as Chairman of the board of the Redevelopment Authority of Monroe County.
 He graduated with a B.A. in Economics from Colgate University.
 Jeffrey will serve a four-year term, ending December 31, 2025.